Dietetic Internship Policies

 - Maintain the professional and ethical code of conduct expected.

-- Complete all required rotations, projects and assignments satisfactorily as assessed by the preceptors, VA internship coordinator, and/or internship director.
+- Complete all required rotations, projects and assignments satisfactorily as assessed by the preceptors and internship director.

 - Pass the comprehensive examination with a score of 75 percent or better.